-A sleep consultant may sound to some people like an extravagance- and while it’s certainly a luxury, you may be surprised to learn how many people across all demographics have reached out to one.
-Former students of the Center for Pediatric Sleep management have been able to serve every type of parent, using the tools they learn in our courses.
+A sleep consultant may sound to some people like an extravagance.
+While it’s certainly a luxury, you may be surprised to learn who hires sleep consultants, especially across all demographics.
+Former students of the Center for Pediatric Sleep Management have been able to serve every type of parent, using the tools they learn in our courses.
 But like any business, finding your target market can be one of the most important and difficult pieces of creating your plan.
 If you’re thinking about becoming a sleep consultant, it’s worth considering who you want to work with.

 In general, any parent can benefit from working with a sleep consultant.
-The one group of people who is not likely to reach out is parents who are adamantly against the concept of sleep training- this may be because their child is already sleeping well, or they may have an understanding of the process that makes them feel it’s not right for them.
+The one group of people who are not likely to reach out is parents who are adamantly against the concept of sleep training.
+This may be because their child is already sleeping well, or they may have an understanding of the process that makes them feel it’s not right for them.
 Outside of these cases, you can really expect to see every type of parent on your leads list.

-CPSM teaches you how to be a sleep consultant to everyone, including a viewpoint that is accessible to all parents without judgement.
+CPSM teaches you how to be a sleep consultant to everyone, including a viewpoint that is accessible to all parents without judgment.
 This is why our students have been able to serve clients you may not expect.
-A common misconception is that parents who bed-share can’t use sleep consultants, when in fact many of us work with parents trying to move children to their own crib or bed often.
+A common misconception is that parents who bed-share can’t use sleep consultants.
+In fact, many of us work with parents trying to move children to their own crib or bed often.

 This extends to the methods used when creating a sleep plan.
 Some parents come in ready to use extinction, while others want to start with very gentle techniques.
 Sleep consultants don’t tell either group they are wrong, but work within these guidelines to create a program that works for the whole family.

-Because a lot of your marketing will rely on connections you have, it’s common for sleep consultants to attract clients that are similar in some way.
-Many CPSM students are also doulas, and therefore have access to a clientele who aligns with their values as a doula.
-This may translate to parents more likely to use gentle techniques or keep babies in their room, for example, making them a good fit as the value alignment already exists.
+Because a lot of your marketing will rely on connections you have, it’s common for sleep consultants to attract clients who are similar in some way.
+Many CPSM students are also doulas and therefore have access to a clientele that aligns with their values as a doula.
+This may translate to parents being more likely to use gentle techniques or keep babies in their room, for example, making them a good fit as the value alignment already exists.

 Many people just don’t know sleep consultants exist, which can be why they haven’t hired one.
 The more you are able to spread the word and educate people about what you do, the more the market can expand!